goofy2k/MIDI-sequencer/README.md

   TODO
+  - Consider to use JSON strings for more flexibility in the transport of the GUI data.
+This will take more bytes, but is very flexible w.r.t. data-types.
   - Feed back / synchoronize status of some controls (MIDI Thru / Start recording / ... ) between sequencer and Nodered dashboard
   - A next step is to use the GUI raw data notification to control a GUI (Javascript under Nodered)
   - ONGOING Check editing of presets / usage of keyBoard 2